LoGan070raGnaR/CEHGuideBook/005 - System Hacking.md

 #### Gain Access to a Remote System using Armitage

-- Armitage is a scriptable red team collaboration tool for Metasploit that visualizes targets, recommends exploits, and exposes the advanced post-exploitation features in the framework.
+- [Armitage](https://github.com/r00t0v3rr1d3/armitage) is a scriptable red team collaboration tool for Metasploit that visualizes targets, recommends exploits, and exposes the advanced post-exploitation features in the framework.
 Using this tool, you can create sessions, share hosts, capture data, downloaded files, communicate through a shared event log, and run bots to automate pen testing tasks.

-Certainly, here is the modified list without ** and using "-" instead of numbering:
+##### Steps

 - In the Terminal window, type `service postgresql start` and press Enter to start the database service.
 - Navigate to `Applications -> Pentesting Exploitation Tools -> Metasploit Framework -> Armitage` to launch the Armitage tool.